 AFI has made a number of design decisions that improve the ability to troubleshoot, diagnose, and correct problems which may occur in orbit.
 Our design includes comprehensive diagnostics and a remote operations mode for full manual control.

-The Apollo team has consulted with domain experts and worked with the US Department of Transportation, other federal agencies, and with multiple range safety teams from many international launch sites to ensure a smooth shipping process leading to your launch.
+The Apollo team has consulted with domain experts and worked with the US Department of Transportation, other federal agencies, and with multiple range safety teams from many US and international launch sites to ensure a smooth shipping process leading to your launch.

 Apollo is performing a number of thruster qualification test sequences developed in line with international best practices and customer requirements.
 Preliminary modeling indicates that 200,000 Ns is the lifetime of an ACE thruster.
 This is approximately 2,800 hours of firing time depending on the fired thrust of the system.
 So far we have tested over 1,200 hours with one propellant (around 75,000 Ns).
-We are testing at least 10,000 cycles of the thruster as part of our qualification test sequence, with over 400 cycles completed to date.
+We have tested 12,000 cycles of the thruster as part of our qualification test sequence.